arhmtr-png/Submission-Pertama/README.md

    ```
    git clone <your-repo-link>
    ```
-2. Add your image to `assets/welcome.png`.
+2. (Optional — placeholder) Add `assets/welcome.png` to show the welcome image.
+If not present, the app uses a fallback icon.
 3. Install dependencies:
    ```
    flutter pub get